bemer/containers-on-aws-workshop/05-ContinousDelivery/README.md

 ![Save the buildspec.yml file](/05-ContinousDelivery/images/buildspec_save.png)

-Your folder should have an `app` folder, a `buildspec.yml` file and a `Dockerfile` file.
+At this point, your repository folder should contain an `app` folder, a `buildspec.yml` file and a `Dockerfile` file.
 Let's push to our repository

     $ git add buildspec.yml
     $ git commit -m "Adding the build specifications file"